AleksandrHovhannisyan/artsakh-genocide/README.md

 ### The ethnic cleansing of Artsakh

-In the aftermath of Azerbaijan's military assault, over 40,000 displaced Armenian refugees fled to Stepanakert Airport, with tens of thousands more reportedly stranded and encircled by Azeri forces on the outskirts of Artsakh.
+In the aftermath of Azerbaijan's military assault, over 40,000 displaced Armenian refugees initially fled to Stepanakert Airport, with tens of thousands more stranded and encircled by Azeri forces on the outskirts of Artsakh.
 Many Armenians had lost contact with their family members.

 ![Armenian refugees crowded on the runways of Stepanakert Airport](./images/stepanakert-airport.jpg)